<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Introduction

 Playing outside is important for a child's overall wellness.
 As per the Porto Biomedical Journal, it can be really helpful for a child's mental and cognitive development.
-Other than keeping a child fit, playing outside can enhance a child's social skills, emotional development, and improve their focus in the classroom.
+Other than keeping a child fit, playing outside can enhance a child's social skills and emotional development and improve their focus in the classroom.

 Hence, encouraging your child to play outside is necessary.
 However, it's also essential for your child to practice some basic safety measures while playing outside.
 This is because your child can be exposed to various kinds of threats.
 This may include passing by high-speed vehicles, mosquitoes, injuries from running around, and much more.
 Hence, to reduce the susceptibility to such risks, you can teach your child some necessary safety measures and ensure that they practice them while outside.